juntao/arenztopia/content/news/Issue 9.md

 ## Obituary
 by Owen Miyazoi

-On Tuesday, Dr. Sayon Ferguson, an influential surgeon, died of natural causes in his sleep.
-He was 76 years old.
-Dr. Ferguson pioneered many novel practices in his years as a surgeon.
-To show sympathy, call Mrs. Ferguson at 680-223-3329.
+On Thursday, Dases Sonoma, a famed actor who acted in the 1960s through the 2000s, died of COVID-19.
+He was 89 years old.
+Mr. Sonoma acted in over 150 plays, musicals, movies, and TV shows.
+To show sympathy, call the Dases Sonoma Foundation at 680-996-5426.